ZamboLambo/J3nny/README.md

 # Setting up

 1 -Download the current release "j3nny.dist.rar" and unzip it.
-(Compiled with nuitka, Windows only)
+(Standalone built with Pyinstaller, Windows only)

 2 -Download the google api credentials. (see: https://automatetheboringstuff.com/2e/chapter14/ ->"Obtaining Credentials and Token Files")